THE WATER in Majorca don’t taste like how it ought ta

 Del tells the struggling posh lady to get her ‘laughing gear around that‘ as he hands her a can of Heineken.
 Notice how quick Del is out with the refreshments immediately after his boss makes the request – efficient, no-nonsense service from Del.

+The star of the advert.
 She’s trying her best but it’s just not good enough.
 You can’t fault her attentiveness and effort, but a bit like a hamster on a wheel, she’s stuck in the starting position and going nowhere.
-‘Ohh golly!’ is her surprised response after being handed a can of beer.
+‘Ohh golly!‘ is her surprised response after being handed a can of beer.
 Taking the first gulp in a rather unlady-like-fashion results in the massive shift away from posh to cockney.
 The second gulp ensures that any residue of poshness is thoroughly flushed away.
 She’s gone from ‘The water in Majorca doesn’t taste like what it ought to‘ to ‘The worter in Majorca don’t taste like how it ought ta’ – her pronunciation is bang-on and cor blimey she’s cracked it!
-Her next stop … maybe a ball and chalk to the battlecruiser to ‘ave a few pints and a laugh n a joke.
+Her next stop: maybe a ball and chalk to the battlecruiser to ‘ave a few pints and a laugh-n-a-joke.

 Five jolly good reasons why you need to subscribe to Retrohen: